 What To Know Before You Go

 There’s no getting around the fact that there will be crowds at Tulip Time, especially on the weekends.
 Saturdays tend to be the busiest.
-Taking the offsite parking shuttles will make things a lot easier.
+New in 2022: all show and event entrances will be handled via e-ticket, so make sure you plan your visit ahead of time to prevent any disappointment.